|

 40. test

-any standardized procedure for measuring sensitivity or memory or intelligence or aptitude or personality etc
+standardized procedure for measuring sensitivity or aptitude

 In